nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 Does that seem a bit complicated?
 Let's break this down and translate it into plain language.

-1. We're taking the output channel from the `GATK_HAPLOTYPECALLER`, referred to using the `.out` operator.
+1. We're taking the output channel from the `GATK_HAPLOTYPECALLER` process, referred to using the `.out` property.
-2. Each 'item' coming out of the channel is a pair of files: the GVCF and its index file, in that order because that's the order they're listed in the process output block.
-Conveniently, we can pick out the GVCFs on one hand by adding `[0]` and the index files on the other by adding `[1]` to the `.out` call.
+2. Each 'element' coming out of the channel is a pair of files: the GVCF and its index file, in that order because that's the order they're listed in the process output block.
+Conveniently, we can pick out the GVCFs on one hand by adding `[0]` and the index files on the other by adding `[1]` after the `.out` property.
-3. We append the `collect()` operator to bundle all the GVCF files together into a single element in a new channel called `all_gvcfs_ch`, and do the same with the index files to form the new channel called `all_idxs_ch`.
+3. We append the `collect()` channel operator to bundle all the GVCF files together into a single element in a new channel called `all_gvcfs_ch`, and do the same with the index files to form the new channel called `all_idxs_ch`.

 !!!tip

-    If you're having a hard time envisioning exactly what is happening here, remember that you can use the `view()` operator to inspect the contents of channels before and after applying operators.
+    If you're having a hard time envisioning exactly what is happening here, remember that you can use the `view()` operator to inspect the contents of channels before and after applying channel operators.

 The resulting `all_gvcfs_ch` and `all_idxs_ch` channels are what we're going to plug into the `GATK_GENOMICSDB` process we just wrote.